 On September 5, 1984, 16 Exeter (196 Marlborough) was purchased from Richard Cox by real estate dealer Charles M. Talanian, as trustee of the 16 Exeter Street Realty Trust.
 In July of 1984, prior to taking title to the property, Charles Talanian filed for (and subsequently received) permission to add three floors over an existing courtyard and to convert the property into offices and four apartments.

 On August 3, 1992, Charles Talanian transferred 16 Exeter (196 Marlborough) to himself and his wife, Jane Ann (Abdella) Chapman Talanian.

 On March 6, 1995, the Talanians converted the property into four condominiums, the Bradbury House Condominium, with two units entered from 16 Exeter and the other two from 196 Marlborough.
 One of the two units (“Unit 196”) was designated as “non-residential.”

-In December of 1995, Charles Talanian filed for (and subsequently received) permission to convert the property from two offices and four apartments into one office and three apartments, conforming it with the condominium master deed.
+In December of 1995, Charles Talanian filed for (and subsequently received) permission to convert the property from two offices and four residential units into one office and three residential units, conforming it to the condominium master deed.
 On February 16, 1996, the Bradbury House Condominium amended the master deed to change the designation of Unit 196 from “non-residential” to “residential.”
-And in March of 1996, Thomas Brennan filed for (and subsequently received) permission to convert the property into four apartments, thereby conforming the legal occupancy with the existing condition.
+And in March of 1996, Thomas Brennan filed for (and subsequently received) permission to convert the property into four residential units, thereby conforming the legal occupancy with the existing condition.